MiniLink80/Basic2DRaycast/README.md

 # Console Render
 This repository is for my console render projects.
-The method for console rendering is taken from javidx9.
+The method for console rendering is gracefully stolen from javidx9.